 Mexico provides state-sponsored healthcare for its citizens however visitors will have to pay to access its healthcare facilities and services.
 The standard of healthcare in Mazatlan is on par with world standards and the doctors and medical staff are well trained and speak English.
 There are also private clinics in addition to the state-run public hospitals.
 You can opt to fly back home in the case of serious emergencies but you'll have no trouble getting treated for everyday injuries and ailments here.
 Remember to get comprehensive travel insurance that covers medical costs before leaving your home country.

-- Weather: The winter weather in Mazatlan (Mexico) will normally be warm during the day, but can be chilly during the night.
+Weather: The fall, winter, and spring weather in Mazatlan (Mexico) will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.